guruprasadhere/IceWm-Setup/README.md

 I have added Xsession file for better font rendering on laptop which can be used for any desktop environement.
 After update run xrdb merge /home/user/.Xsession

+Some Java applications on Icewm may not give best font renedering.
+So I have uploaded an environment file which will correct font render.
+For more refer Arch wiki on Java.
+Add the content of the environment file to /etc/environment.